ashsecurity/ashsecurity.github.io/_drafts/2019-05-22-ArcSight-Developing-Custom-Sysmon-Logs-Parser.md

 > **Note:** Make sure that you are properly planning the *deviceEventClassId*, because you will use it now to create categorizer.

 ### Categorization mapping

 ESM content heavily relies on categorization.
 Therefore, it is only natural to create custom categorizer for our custom parser.
 Categorizer map file should be placed in the **$ARCSIGHT_HOME\user\agent\acp\categorizer\current folder**.
 Create another folder there that matches deviceVendor field and place in this folder a **csv** file that matches deviceProduct field.
-Make sure that names of the folder and file are normalized, that is all capital letters become small and any characters that are not letters or digits become underscore character.
-In our case it will be
+Make sure that names of the folder and file are normalized.
+In our case it will be:

 `$ARCSIGHT_HOME\user\agent\aup\acp\categorizer\current\microsoft\sysmon.csv`